Transcript: Calculate Your Healthy Eating Score

-A few years ago a proposal was published for a healthy eating index and I though it might be interesting to look at the latest USDA dietary survey to see how the standard American Diet is doing.
-The index is simple, it’s a score of 0 to 100 which simply represents the percent of dietary calories derived from foods rich in phytochemicals.
-Phytochemical is just a more technical term for phytonutrient, since nutrient implies essential for life, whereas phytochemicals are merely essential for a long healthy life.
+A few years ago, a proposal was published for a healthy eating index, and I thought it might be interesting to look at the latest USDA dietary survey to see how the standard American diet is doing.
+The index is simple; it’s a score of 0 to 100, which simply represents the percent of dietary calories derived from foods rich in phytochemicals.
+Phytochemical is just a more technical term for phytonutrient, since nutrient implies essential for life, whereas phytochemicals are merely essential for a long, healthy life.

-Similarly, a third of our fruit calories are low-phytonutrient juices and a third are from bananas, which are pretty pitiful, but we’ll give it to them.
-So the typical American diet rates an 11.
-So on a scale of like 1 to 10 we get about a 1.
+Similarly, a third of our fruit calories are low-phytonutrient juices, and so the typical American diet rates 11, out of 100.
+So on a scale of like 1 to 10, we get about a 1.

-How do you score a perfect ten?
-“Theoretically, a vegan diet that excluded refined grains, potato products, hard liquors, and added sugars and oils could have a perfect dietary index rating of 100.
-Sadly, the score of most current American diets would be unlikely to be as high as 20–yeah we wish it were 20—which means that there is quite ample room for improvement.”
+How do you score a perfect 10?
+“Theoretically, a vegan diet that excluded refined grains, potato products, hard liquors, and added sugars and oils could have a [perfect dietary index rating] of 100.
+Sadly, the [score] of most current American diets would be unlikely to be as high as 20 [yeah we wish it were 20!]—which means that there [is] quite ample room for improvement.”